defnull/bbblb/README.md

 ## Features

 * **Multi-Tenancy**: Allow multiple front-end applications or customers to share the same BigBlueButton cluster while keeping their meetings and recordings strictly separated.
-* **Advanced Loadbalancing**: New meetings are created on the BBB servers with the lowest *load*, which is updated in realtime and calculated based un multiple tune-able factors.
-The algorithm espscially tries to avoid the 'trampling herd' problem when multiple meetings with unknown size are created at the same time and may end up on the same back-end server.
+* **Advanced Loadbalancing**: New meetings are created on the BBB servers with the lowest *load*, which is updated in realtime and calculated based un multiple tuneable factors.
+The algorithm especially tries to avoid the 'trampling herd' problem when multiple meetings with unknown size are created in quick succession and may end up on the same back-end server.
 * **Recording Management**: Recordings are transferred from the BBB servers to central storage via a simple and robust `post_publish` script.
-No special configuration, `ssh` connectivity or shared network file system necessary.
+No special configuration, `ssh` transfers or shared network file system necessary.
 * **Callback Relay**: Callbacks registered for a meeting are properly relayed between the back-end BBB server and the front-end application with a robust retry-mechanism.
 * **Control API**: BBBLB offers its own API and command line tool to fetch health information, manage tenants, servers or recordings, or perform maintenance tasks.
 * **Easy to deploy**: At least easi*er* than most other BigBlueButton Load Balancer implementations.